Protons accumulate at the graphene-water interface

-Water interacts with interfaces in numerous technologies involving areas such as atmospheric chemistry \cite{atm_chem_2000}, water desalination \cite{desalin_2011}, energy production via water splitting \cite{wat_split_2019}, and storage devices \cite{lopez_2020_inter}.
-For these technologies, understanding the fundamental nature of these interfaces ---whether they are acidic or basic--- is essential to improve performance and facilitate scientific breakthroughs.
-At the molecular level, this is governed by the self-dissociation of water into hydroxide (OH$^-$) and hydronium (H$_3$O$^+$) ions, which ultimately determines the pH of a solution and facilitates proton transfer.
-A deeper understanding of how surface interactions influence the propensity for hydronium and hydroxide ions would enable the optimization of these interfacial processes.
-Despite significant progress in understanding proton transfer in bulk water and microsolvation \cite{geissler_2001, chandra_2007_solvation, hassanali_2013_pnas, dahms_2017, calio_jacs_2021, netz_spectral_2022, laage_pt_natchem_2024}, describing these processes near interfaces continue to pose both theoretical and experimental challenges.
-One of the most enduring and fundamental debates in chemistry has been the acidity or basicity of the air-water interface \cite{buch_wat_acidic, mishra_2012, sayka_2013_two, tse_2015, netz_orient_2017}.
-The main complexity stems from the dynamic nature of protonic defects, namely hydronium and hydroxide ions, in the aqueous phase \cite{tucker_1995_h3o_oh, tucker_1999_canonical, tucker_oh_canonical_2002}.
-Furthermore, the interplay between directional hydrogen bonds and non-directional van der Waals forces often results in molecular conformations with similar energies \cite{tucker_1995_h3o_oh, tucker_1999_canonical, tucker_oh_canonical_2002}, adding to the challenge.
-Experimental analysis is further complicated by varying probing resolutions and interfacial depths \cite{sayka_2013_two}.
-Only recently has it been established, both theoretically and experimentally, that the air-water interface is acidic, with the hydronium ion preferring the interface while the hydroxide ion does not \cite{das_2019, das_ez_2020, miguel_ph_2024, litman_2024_nature}.
 However, this understanding may not extend to other technologically relevant interfaces, as the fundamental mechanisms governing the behavior of these ions have been reported to differ across various interfaces \cite{dellago_2003_prl, cao_2010, Gaigeot_2012, sulpizi_silicawater_2012, marx_eproton, marx_phole}.
 Among all interfaces, the graphene-water interface is particularly relevant due to its extensive range of technological applications, from nanofluidics to electronic devices.
 In recent years, it has been reported that when water is confined between graphene sheets, it exhibits unique properties, including an anomalously low dielectric constant \cite{fumagalli_dielectric_2018, chris_dufils_2024}, atypical friction behavior \cite{secchi_nat_2016}, and superionic character \cite{vk_chris_2022, jiang_rich_2024}, among other phenomena \cite{algara-siller_square_2015,quasionedimensional}.
 Additionally, graphene’s precise synthesis in experimental settings \cite{radha_b_2016} makes it an ideal candidate for providing insights applicable to real-world systems.
 However, our current understanding is limited, and previous studies have shown conflicting results.
 Grosjean et al. \cite{mlb_oh} reported a physisorbed state of hydroxide in the contact layer at the graphene/water interface, which is rationalized in the context of a macroscopic experimental observation\cite{secchi_2016_oh_prl} and has significant implications for conductance.
-Conversely, de Aquino et al. \cite{aquino_2019} indicated that hydroxide ions are more prevalent in the interior layers.
-Despite these efforts, a detailed picture of protonic defects near the graphene-water interface has not been established.
-In particular, whether the graphene-water interface is acidic or basic has remained unresolved until now.
-The complex interplay between water and the interface \cite{wat_inter_2016, wat_charged_2021}, coupled with the prohibitive computational expense of \textit{ab initio} molecular dynamics (AIMD) simulations needed to adequately sample these reactive systems, has significantly limited progress in this area.
-This study aims to address this gap, enhancing our understanding of graphene’s interfacial properties and improving the interpretation of experimental data.